Empire-style ornamentation

 In the Roman Empire, Victory was considered the Emperor's personal goddess.
 In ornamentation, she is often depicted winged, holding a laurel wreath and blowing a trumpet.

 Ornamental motif formed by a mass of weapons and armor, such as quivers, swords, helmets, spears, breastplates, etc. The motif most often represents falling objects.
 The motif most often represents falling objects.
-By analogy, the name "trophy" is given to an ornamental ornamental grouping of various attributes, such as musical instruments or any other object representing a particular art or field.
-The trophy, a symbol of power, can be found on consoles, sconces and collectors' items such as inlaid wooden boxes.
+By analogy, the name "trophy" is given to an ornamental grouping of various attributes, such as musical instruments or any other object representing a particular art or field.
+The trophy, a symbol of power, can be found on consoles, sconces or even collector's items such as inlaid wooden boxes.

 This decorative element originated in the Roman Empire.
-At In ancient Rome, bows and arrows were considered a powerful weapon powerful weapon from the very beginnings of the Empire, depicting them in the hands of emperors and gods.
+Indeed, in ancient Rome, bows and arrows were considered a powerful weapon from the very beginnings of the Empire, and were held in the hands of emperors and gods.
 They thus became the symbol of Roman imperial power.
-It was always with this intention of measuring up to the grandeur of the grandeur of Ancient Rome that Napoleon's "Empire style this ornamental motif.
+Napoleon's "Empire style" continued to use this ornamental motif as a yardstick to measure up to the grandeur of Ancient Rome.

 It was Empress Josephine's favorite motif.
-We know that she two black swans from Australia as part of the "Voyage aux terres australes" expedition. expedition "Voyage aux terres australes" and successfully bred them in captivity.
-Very attached to this delicate animal, it was only natural for her to feature it on her coat of arms.
+We know that she brought two black swans from Australia as part of the "Voyage aux terres australes" expedition, and successfully bred them in captivity.
+Very attached to this delicate animal, it was only natural that she should feature it on her coat of arms.

-Lion's head with a ring in its mouth, usually used as a drawer handle etc. drawer handles, etc. The lion is a symbol of strength, power and power and sovereignty.
-It is often depicted as the guardian guardian of palace and temple doors, so featuring it on closed furniture makes sense. its full meaning.
+Lion's head with a ring in its mouth, usually used as a drawer handle, etc. The lion is a symbol of strength, power and sovereignty.
+It is often depicted as the guardian of the gates of palaces and temples, so featuring it on closed furniture makes perfect sense.

-This representation of an Egyptian bust flanked by a girdle appeared well before Napoleon's Egyptian campaign (1788-1790), i.e. towards the end of the end of the reign of Louis XVI (1754-1793).
-This ornament was used in abundance abundantly under the Directoire and Empire styles, becoming characteristic of the latter.
+This representation of an Egyptian bust flanked by a sheath appeared well before Napoleon's Egyptian campaign (1788-1790), i.e. towards the end of the reign of Louis XVI (1754-1793).
+This ornament was used in abundance during the Directoire and Empire styles, becoming characteristic of the latter.

-In ancient Greece, the sphinx, a woman with the body of a lion, was considered an enigmatic source of wisdom. as a source of enigmatic wisdom.
-She is depicted with the head and chest of a woman, a lion's body and sometimes wings.
+A woman with the body of a lion, in ancient Greece, the sphinx was considered a source of enigmatic wisdom.
+She is represented with the head and chest of a woman, the body of a lion and sometimes wings.
 In Empire furniture, she often takes up residence in the corners.

 Plant motifs

-A Mediterranean flower with veined, indented leaves which, since Antiquity, has inspired a host of ornaments, it is an essential element of ornamentation.
-We can distinguish soft or cultivated acanthus, which, from the mid-5th century, was the main motif main motif of Corinthian capitals.
-It is represented in its wild, stylized or realistic form, stylized or realistic.
-Widened and indented under Louis XV, it became simpler under Louis XVI the reign of Louis XVI to become closer to ache, celery, thistle or parsley. or parsley.
-In its "rinceau" form, it is carved as a waving branch in the hollows of which alternate, scrolling secondary branches are grafted. secondary branches.
-This form of ornamentation was invented in Greece used in all subsequent eras.
+The Mediterranean flower, with its ribbed, indented leaves, has inspired a host of ornamental designs since Antiquity, and is an essential element of ornamentation.
+From the middle of the 5th century onwards, soft or cultivated acanthus became the main motif of Corinthian capitals.
+It is represented in its wild, stylized or realistic form.
+Widened and indented under Louis XV, it became simpler under Louis XVI, becoming more similar to ache, celery, thistle or parsley.
+In its "rinceau" form, it is sculpted as an undulating branch in the hollows of which alternate scrolling secondary branches are grafted.
+This type of ornamentation was invented in Greece, but has been used since then in every era.

-This Egyptian plant motif consists of elongated lobes arranged in a fan shape. fan-shaped.
+This Egyptian plant motif is made up of elongated lobes arranged in a fan shape.
 It was inspired by the palm leaf.
-The palmette is the ornament par excellence of Empire furniture and is used in the composition the composition of anthemions, repetitive motifs forming friezes.
+The palmette is the ornament par excellence of Empire furniture, and is used in the composition of anthemions, repetitive motifs forming friezes.

-A linear pattern of undulating ribbons representing living water, it is used used on chased bronze objects as belt ornaments.
+A linear pattern of undulating ribbons representing living water, it is used on chased bronze objects as a belt ornament.

-An attribute of Apollo, the laurel first symbolized poetic glory became the Roman symbol of athletic success and military and military victory.
-The Empire stylestyle, like the Louis XVII style before it one of its favorite decorative elements.
+An attribute of Apollo, the laurel first symbolized poetic glory, then became the Roman symbol of athletic success and military victory.
+The Empire stylestyle, like the Louis XVII style before it, made this motif one of its favorite decorative elements.

 Geometric patterns

-The godron is a bulging, elongated motif with a rounded end. can be separated by leaves.
-Ovas and are found alternately as architectural ornaments.
+The godron is an elongated, swollen motif with a rounded end that, as with fluting, can be separated by leaves.
+Ovas and darts are found alternately as architectural ornaments.
 In Empire furniture, they are used as contour motifs.

-This repeating pattern features alternating interlocking leaves leaves in which the central rib forms the shape of a heart. heart.
-The heart shape may be accompanied by a secondary motif such as the palmette.
+This repeating motif features alternating interlocking leaves in which the central rib forms the shape of a heart.
+The heart shape may be accompanied by a secondary motif such as a palmette.

-Like rais de cœur, godrons, oves and dards, this motif of intersecting lines, curves and volutes is defined as a frieze motif, most often found on the belts of Empire-style furniture.
+Like rais de cœur, godrons, oves and dards, this motif of intersecting lines in curves and volutes is defined as a frieze motif, most often adorning the belts of Empire-style furniture.

 Columns and orders

-Visit Empire style also borrowed from Greco-Roman architecture, and columns with capitals made their appearance in furniture and furnishings: straight, with fluted shafts, embellished with gilded bronze laurels or gilded metal capitals and bases, Empire columns also appropriated Greek architectural orders.
-However, Napoleon's architects did not hesitate to combine smooth shafts and moulded molded capitals, sometimes flouting ancient conventions.
+The Empire style also borrowed from Greco-Roman architecture, and columns with capitals made their appearance in furniture and furnishings: straight, with fluted shafts, embellished with gilded bronze laurels or gilded metal capitals and bases, Empire columns also appropriated Greek architectural orders.
+However, Napoleon's architects didn't hesitate to compose, mixing smooth shafts and molded capitals, sometimes flouting ancient conventions.
 This is probably one of the reasons why the reintroduction of antique-style columns in furnishings was so successful, and why they were produced until the end of the 19th century.

 This is a sober Roman order, with a smooth column shaft and a spine borrowed from the contemporary Greek Doric order.

 This is the oldest order (found in the Parthenon in Athens), consisting of a column with a fluted shaft and a capital decomposed from bottom to top.
 The word "Doric" comes from Dorôs son of Hellen who, according to Vitruvius, invented this order.
-We have a pair of Doric saddles.
+We have a pair of Doric saddles that illustrate this order.

 This order originated in Ionia (Asia Minor), where we have numerous examples.
-The column is slender, the shaft fluted and the capital characterized by a scrolled cushion between the plate and the shaft (the echinus and abacus), as well as by a capital marked with a net of pearls and motifs of ovals and darts.
-Our column in red Languedoc marble with an Ionic capital is a good example.
+The column is slender, the shaft fluted and the capital characterized by a scrolled cushion between the plate and the shaft (the echinus and abacus), as well as by a capital marked with a net of pearls and motifs of oves and darts.
+Our pair of gray veined marble saddles with Ionic capitals is a good example.

 This order, which originated in Corinth, is characterized by a capital adorned with acanthus leaf moldings that form a double crown, as well as fleuron and helix motifs.
-The Corinthian capital was the most richly ornamented, and was adopted as a model during the Renaissance and, of course, during the Empire.
+The Corinthian capital being the most richly decorated, it was used as a model from the Renaissance onwards, and of course under the Empire.
 This important column from the late 19th century is a perfect example.

 This is an alteration of the Corinthian order, with a superimposition of Doric, Ionic and Corinthian orders.
-The base is Ionic, the shaft Doric and the capital Ionic (with its volutes) and Corinthian (with its acanthus leaves).
-Our important pair of composite columns in pink marble is a good example of this order.
+The base is Ionic, the shaft Doric and the capital Ionic (with its scrolls) and Corinthian (with its acanthus leaves).
+Our large pair of pink marble composite columns is a good example of this order.

-The Empire style took hold, imposing itself on furniture straight lines and, above all, its bronze decorations.
-Symmetrical, Empire furniture is straight and solid solid, made of mahogany or mahogany veneer and gilded, matte or shiny bronze ornaments.
-The desks, cupboards, armchairs and pendulum clocks in the Empire style are still adorned with decorative elements from the antique repertoire.
+The Empire style took hold, imposing itself on furniture with its rigid appearance, straight lines and, above all, bronze ornamentation.
+Symmetrical, Empire furniture is straight and solid, made of mahogany or mahogany veneer and gilded bronze ornaments, matt or shiny and chased.
+Empire-style desks, cabinets, armchairs and pendulum clocks are always adorned with decorative elements from the antique repertoire.
 The renewed appeal of this style in recent times has made it a must-have on the art and antiques markets.

 Bibliography :